zmkfirmware/zmk/docs/docs/features/low-power-states.md

 - Disconnects the keyboard from all Bluetooth connections
 - Disables any peripherals such as displays and lighting
-- If possible, external power output is disabled
+- If possible, disables external power output
 - Clears the contents of RAM, including any unsaved [Studio](studio.md) changes

 This state uses very little power, but it may take a few seconds to reconnect after waking.
 A [wakeup source](#wakeup-sources) is required to wake from deep sleep.